HackYourFuture/JavaScript1/fundamentals/promises.md

 somePromise.catch(onRejected)
 ```

 It is important to understand that the `.then()` method returns a new promise that resolves to the return value of the `onFulfilled` callback (if specified) in case of the 'happy' scenario or the return value of the `onRejected` callback (if specified) in case of an error.
 If the return value of these functions is a plain JavaScript value, the new promise is immediately fulfilled with that value.
-If the return value is yet another promise then that promise itself is the fulfilment value.
+If the return value is yet another promise then that promise itself is the fulfillment value.
 If the function does not return a value, the new promise is immediately fulfilled with the value `undefined`.

 Because `.then()` (and `.catch`) return new promises, you can chain them together such that your code can be read as: do *this*, then do *that* and then *that*, etc.: